DDMAL/Figure_Divinator/documentation/moduleRulesets.rst

 #########
 Rule sets
 #########
-This page lists the rule sets and rules included in the Figure Divination program.
+This page lists the rule sets and rules included with the Figure Divinator program.

 Saint Lambert Rule Set